 Construction in New York limps forward despite shutdown order

-After initially deeming all construction workers essential employees as the coronavirus inundated the city, New York state reversed course March 27 and ordered work stopped at most construction sites until at least the end of April.
+After initially deeming all construction workers essential employees as the coronavirus inundated the city, New York state reversed course on March 27 and ordered work to stop at most construction sites until at least the end of April.

 Included in the order were several important exceptions.
-"Essential" projects — like hospitals and homeless shelters — were allowed to go forward, according to an executive order from Gov Andrew Cuomo.
+"Essential" projects - such as hospitals and homeless shelters - were allowed to go forward, according to an executive order from governor Andrew Cuomo.
 But in a city where construction projects often fall into several categories and where the real estate industry still has clout despite its struggles, the stop-work order has been met with confusion and resistance.

-On Friday, the city's Department of Buildings, which is responsible for implementing the governor's directive, released an interactive map showing all of the ongoing "essential" projects around the city in an effort to distinguish the essential from the nonessential, and warned that "noncompliance will lead to a violation and fines of up to US$10,000."
+Last Friday, the city's Department of Buildings, which is responsible for implementing the governor's directive, released an interactive map showing all of the ongoing "essential" projects around the city in an effort to distinguish the essential from the nonessential, and warned that "noncompliance will lead to a violation and fines of up to US$10,000".

-But even as developers publicly say that keeping contractors healthy and curbing the coronavirus's spread is the priority, some are privately complaining that the patchwork of new rules is a mess.
+But even as developers publicly said that keeping contractors healthy and curbing the coronavirus' spread is the priority, some are privately complaining that the patchwork of new rules is a mess.
 And many are busily trying to make their case to officials that their projects, whether condos or rentals, serve a vital interest and should be exempt from the shutdown.
-A day after the order took effect, the Department of Buildings had received more than 900 such appeals, a spokesman said.
+A day after the order took effect, the Department of Buildings had received more than 900 such appeals, a spokesperson said.

 "There's a feeling that not everybody is being treated the same," said Steve Kliegerman, president of Halstead Property Development Marketing, which works with many developers.
 "You're hearing, 'Why is it fair that they can continue and I can't?'"

 Many projects that are forced to wind down are doing so slowly.
-While that might frustrate those worried about public health, developers say the gradual pace, which is permitted under the state order, is important to ensure that sites don't become hazards.
+While that might frustrate those worried about public health, developers said that the gradual pace, which is permitted under the state order, is important to ensure that sites do not become hazards.

 "We are in dialogue with agencies about what work can continue past this week," said Ziel Feldman, chairman of HFZ Capital Group, the XI's developer.
 "It's all about the health of the individual worker.
 If the powers that be think it's unsafe for people to continue working, then of course, that's everybody's priority."

-Regular patrols of construction sites, to prevent fires and other safety hazards, are also permitted, lawyers say.
-But if developers of nonessential projects are caught, for example, hoisting I-beams into place, they face fines and a stop-work order that police could enforce.
+Regular patrols of construction sites, to prevent fires and other safety hazards, are also permitted, lawyers said.
+But if developers of non-essential projects are caught, for example, hoisting I-beams into place, they face fines and a stop-work order that police could enforce.

 "We are hopeful that we will be able to keep construction in motion at key projects that have an affordable component, but only if it's in the best interest of the city and the safety of its citizens," Mitchell Moinian, a principal of the development firm Moinian Group, said in a statement.
 Moinian is codeveloping PLG, a 467-unit rental project in Brooklyn where 141 units, about 30 per cent, will be affordable.